AtomicHarmonics/guitarEffectApplication/README.txt

 sudo apt install libjack-jackd2-dev sudo apt install cmake

+Figure out what version of python is installed on your PC by running 'python' or 'python3' in a terminal.
+For example mine is '3.9.7'.
+Use that number to determine which packages to install: sudo apt-get install python3-matplotlib python3-numpy python3.9-dev

+Also change the audioEffectsLib/graphTests/CMakeLists.txt for your version of python (just the first two numbers)

 To clone this project:
 1.) git clone https://github.com/raoufahmed248/guitarEffectApplication.git
 2.) cd guitarEffectApplication

 To build:
 1.) mkdir build
 2.) cd build
 3.) cmake ..
 4.) make

 To run the effects application: